microsoft/vsts-tomcat/src/tasks/tomcatDeployment/README.md

 * Response from Tomcat is written to a temp file under OS temporary directory.

 ###Known Issues
-* 'Curl' demand may not be detected automatically on Windows agents.
+* 'cURL' demand may not be detected automatically on Windows agents.
 Add it manually.